WHMJ

-WHMJ (99.3 FM) and WXMJ (104.5 FM) are Top 40 (CHR) music formatted radio stations broadcasting in northwest Pennsylvania, United States.
-The station is owned by Seven Mountains Media, and broadcasts from the Downtown Mall in Meadville.
+WHMJ (99.3 FM) and WXMJ (104.5 FM) are classic hits music formatted radio stations broadcasting in northwest Pennsylvania, United States.
+The station is owned by Seven Mountains Media, through licensee Southern Belle Media Family, LLC, and broadcasts from the Downtown Mall in Meadville.

 History

 Beginnings as WVEN-FM

 This station debuted on 99.3 as WVEN-FM on March 5, 1971, as a partial simulcast of AM parent WFRA, with occasional break-aways for its own original programming that closely mirrored WFRA, usually during periods of the broadcast day when WFRA offered talk and news-intensive programming.
-As more and more cars became equipped with FM radios, the two radio stations broke away from each other and became completely separate programming operations, though WVEN would recapture the call letters of its sister AM station in 1989.
+As more and more cars became equipped with FM radios, the two radio stations broke away from each other and became completely separate programming operations, though WVEN would recapture the call sign of its sister AM station in 1989.

 For many years, WVEN was known as "Mix 99.3", boasting an Adult CHR format with full-service local elements.

 WXMJ 104.5 made its debut on November 21, 1996 as WAQM.
 This station was sold in July 2000 by MacBeth Communications to Forever Broadcasting.
 Macbeth Communications was a company owned by Thom Sauber, the son of Robert H. Sauber, WFRA's founder.

 Also in July 2000, Bob Sauber, whose son Tom managed WFRA-AM-FM in addition to his own WAQM, wanted to retire and put his stations up for sale.
 All three (Sauber also owned WTIV in Titusville, the first of the group) were purchased by Altoona-based Forever Broadcasting, LLC for an undisclosed sum.
 Sauber died in October 2004 at the age of 72.